Simca Aronde: Engines

 A new engine, the Rush 1290 cc unit, with the same cylinder dimensions as before, but now incorporating a five-bearing crankshaft, was fitted to the Arondes beginning from October 1960.
 A wide range of power outputs for the new engine was offered according to model, ranging initially from 48 hp to 57 hp.
 During this period higher octane fuels were becoming the norm at filling stations across France, and some of the changed power outputs correlated with changed compression ratios.
 The situation is further complicated by changes to the basis for computing power output in France (and elsewhere in Europe) at the end of the 1950s.

 A 70 hp version of the engine, called Rush Super M, debuted in September 1961 in two models - the Montlhéry Spéciale saloon and Monaco Spéciale hardtop coupé.

 Australian production

 The 90A Aronde was produced in Australia from 1956 by Northern Star Engineering which, along with Continental and General Distributors, had been contracted to assemble the model from CKD kits, using local content.
 In July 1959, Chrysler Australia announced that future production of the Aronde would be undertaken at its factories in Adelaide.
-In late 1959 the P60 was introduced, selling alongside the 90A well into 1960, and a five-door P60 station wagon was introduced in late 1961.
+In 1960 the P60 was introduced, selling alongside the 90A well into 1960, and a five-door P60 station wagon was introduced in late 1961.
 The wagon, which was unique to Australia, was based on the four-door sedan and featured an extended roof-line and a tail-gate fitted with a wind-down window.
 Australian production of the Aronde ceased in 1964.